Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

 4. Create The Perfect Title With Portent

-Portent is a content idea generator and topics resource tool that works differently from the previous two in that it lets you enter a topic that you may be prepared to write for – but lack the punchy and effective title for.
+Portent offers a content idea generator and topics resource tool that works differently from the previous two.
+It allows you to enter a topic that you may be prepared to write for – but lack the punchy and effective title for.